inaimathi/langnostic/drafts/tasm-010.md

 ### How does public-key crypto help?

 - There's a chain of trust
-- The devices (cameras/other general image generation) need tamper resistant cryptographic coprocessor
+- The devices (cameras/other general image generation) need a tamper resistant cryptographic coprocessor

 #### Types of Authenticity Attack

-- Breaking cryptography (really hard)
+- Breaking cryptography _(really hard)_
-- Compromising tamper resistance (either by cracking open the cryptographic coprocessor and extracting the private keys, or possibly shimming the lens processing component so that the crypto coprocessor is forced to sign images from another source)
+- Compromising tamper resistance (either by cracking open the cryptographic coprocessor and extracting the private keys, or possibly shimming the lens processing component so that the crypto coprocessor is forced to sign images from another source) _(relatively easy)_
-- Pointing a camera at a very high resolution display (might be mitigated by GPS, watermarks, etc, but still possible)
+- Pointing a camera at a very high resolution display (might be mitigated by GPS, watermarks, etc, but still possible) _(easy)_
 - Could the blockchain help here?
-(You've been PUBbed, motherfucker)
+(You've been [PUBbed](https://www.thepubportperry.ca/), motherfucker)

 Basically, this falls into the "Signatures" category from the first slide.
-This'd be sold to the customer as "ok, look, here's an expensive camera that you can't open, _but_ the upside is that you can _definitively_ prove that the pictures you take with it are not AI generated"
+This'd be sold to the customer as "ok, look, here's an expensive camera that you can't open or fix yourself, _but_ the upside is that you can _definitively_ prove that the pictures you take with it are _not_ AI generated".
+I am ... not a fan of this idea?

 ### Indicating something is AI generated

-#### Logos
+#### logos

 - The dumbest possible setup.
 Dall-E2 used to use this; just put a logo in a corner.
 It's easy, it's fast, it's trivial to inspect, it's trivial to circumvent but it lets good actors be good.